Value Differences

 Like other works of antiquity, the original Bible manuscripts disintegrated into dust long ago.
 The Old and New Testaments we read today have been reconstructed from copies of these documents.

-In aggregate, we have thousands of partial or complete copies of the Old and New Testament books.
-Portions of some copies of the Gospels are dated within a few decades of the events they describe.
+We have thousands of partial or complete copies of the Old and New Testament books.
+Some Gospels are dated within a few decades of the described events.

 We can be confident the Bible we read today is a faithful rendition of the original manuscripts because so many of these copies agree textually.

 Few copies of their original manuscripts exist.
-The oldest texts are dated centuries or even millennium after these men lived.
-If we deem the Bible unreliable, we must also disregard their writings.
+The oldest texts are dated centuries or even millenniums after these men lived.
+Therefore, we must disregard their writings if we deem the Bible unreliable.

 God’s Perspective